-Some machines can be temperamental with different brands of metallic thread.
+Some machines are temperamental with different brands of metallic thread, so there’s no one best metallic embroidery thread brand.
 I’m using Thread Nanny metallic thread right now, and it’s been great.
 (Here’s their website link and an Amazon link if you’re interested.)
 There are lots of brands to try with your machine, though!

 Also, the most common thread weight for metallic thread is 40 wt, which is the standard weight for machine embroidery thread.
 With some effort, you can find metallic threads in different weights if you want a different thickness of thread for your project.
 (Learn more about thread weight in this post: types of embroidery thread explained.)

-Now, let’s go through the parameters and process for getting a great embroidery stitch-out with your metallic thread.
+Now, let’s go through the parameters and process for how to machine embroidery with metallic thread.